3 steps to develop your SaaS product pricing strategy

 Step 3: Focus on value

-This is the most important step in developing your product pricing strategy, as customers care only about the outcomes and how they affect them (in pre-purchase phase of course).
+This is the most important step in developing your product pricing strategy, as customers care only about the outcomes and how they affect them (in the pre-purchase phase, of course).

 To do this, it is important to understand your customer’s goals, opportunities, problems etc.

-For example, if you sell a marketing automation solution which can be replicated in-house, it is important to calculate the cost of doing so.
+For example, if you sell a marketing automation solution that can be replicated in-house, it is important to calculate the cost of doing so.
 In other words, if your solution saves $10k for your customer, this is the exact value that your product delivers.
-Divide this number by 10 and you get your product price point.
-If you can explain to your customer that your solution delivers 10 times the ROI, then you are on the right track.
+Divide this number by ten, and you get your product price point.
+If you can explain to your customer that your solution delivers ten times the ROI, then you are on the right track.

 Starting from this, you can explain why your company charges a premium price for this product - so that you have a large enough margin to provide this extraordinary value and experience.